kaisenlinux/manpages-dev/category/PCAP/ngrep.md

         match expression
               A match expression is either an extended regular expression, or if the -X option is specified, a string signifying a hexadecimal value.
-An extended regular expression fol‐ lows the rules as implemented by the GNU regex library.
+An extended regular expression fol‐ lows the rules as implemented by the PCRE2 library.
 Hexadecimal expressions can optionally be preceded by `0x'.
 E.g., `DEADBEEF', `0xDEADBEEF'.

         bpf filter
               Selects  a  filter  that  specifies  what packets will be dumped.
 If no bpf filter is given, all IP packets seen on the selected interface will be dumped.
 Otherwise, only